-Kim Jong Un to visit Putin in Russia for weapons talks - US
+Ukraine war: Kim Jong Un 'to visit Putin in Russia for weapons talks

 "We urge the DPRK to cease its arms negotiations with Russia and abide by the public commitments that Pyongyang has made to not provide or sell arms to Russia," Mr Kirby said, using an acronym for the North.

-He warned that the US would take action, including imposing sanctions, if North Korea does supply Russia with weapons, he said.
+He warned that the US would take action, including imposing sanctions, if North Korea did supply Russia with weapons.

-The meeting could take place in the city of Vladivostok, on the east coast of Russia, the New York Times reports.
+According to the New York Times, the meeting between Mr Kim and Mr Putin could take place in the city of Vladivostok, on the east coast of Russia.

 Pyongyang and Moscow have both previously denied that the North is supplying Russia with arms for use in its war in Ukraine.